Check here for admin-specific info about Blackboard Instructor.

 - Blackboard Learn SaaS

-Learn more about offline content in the Blackboard app.
+Learn more about offline content in Blackboard Instructor.

 Edit the username label